Walter Nicolai: First World War

 In January 1917, Major Kalle transmitted radio messages to Berlin that described the helpful activities of a German spy codenamed H-21 whose biography so closely matched Mata Hari's that it was patently obvious that she had to be the agent.
 The Deuxième Bureau intercepted the messages, and from their content, identified H-21 as Mata Hari.
-The messages were in a code that German intelligence knew to have been broken by the French, which suggests that the messages were contrived to have Mata Hari arrested by the French.
-In early 1917, General Nicolai had grown very annoyed that Mata Hari had provided him with no intelligence worthy of the name but sold the Germans mere Paris gossip about the sex lives of French politicians and generals.
-He decided to terminate her employment by exposing her as a German spy to the French.
+The messages were in a code that German intelligence knew to have been broken by the French, which suggests that the messages were intended to cause Mata Hari to be arrested by the French military.
+In early 1917, Colonel Nicolai had grown very annoyed that Mata Hari had provided him with no intelligence worthy of the name, but only Paris gossip about the sex lives of French politicians and Generals.
+He allegedly decided to terminate her employment by covertly exposing her to the French.

 Another famous female spy that Nicolai was assigned to was Elsbeth Schragmüller.
 For many years, she was invariably known as Mademoiselle Docteur or Fräulein Doktor, her actual name being revealed only in 1945 from German intelligence documents captured by the Allies after the Second World War.
 In 1915, Nicolai, assigned her as the chief of the Kriegsnachrichtenstelle Antwerpen.

-When Erich Ludendorff became first quartermaster general at the end of August 1916, there was an expansion of military intelligence for the secret police.
+When Erich Ludendorff became first quartermaster general at the end of August 1916, there was an expansion of military intelligence for the military police.
 Nicolai saw himself as having a relentless will to win and as being a military educator, a supervisor and an initiator of patriotic self-discipline.
-His officers took part in the promotional work for war bonds, and he helped to found the ultranationalist German Fatherland Party.
+His officers took part in the promotional work for war bonds, and he helped to found the pro-war and militarist German Fatherland Party.